Frequently Asked Questions

 I will NOT muscle test questions involving judgment calls, future telling or special knowledge

-Our bodies store all the emotions we experience in our lives like electrical charges.
+The theory is that our bodies store all the emotions we experience in our lives like electrical charges.
 When we feel intense emotion, the body and our subconscious mind seem to hold something like an imprint of them – like an energetic residue.
 At any given moment in a life, we carry our entire life’s experiences in our body’s hard drive.

-Emotions are stored in the body at an energetic level.
+It’s believed that emotions are stored in the body at an energetic level.
 They are stored in particular places called “meridian points.”
 The body has a well-ordered cataloging system for these emotions.
 For instance, anger will be stored in the liver Meridian point.

 Candace Pert in her book Molecules of Emotion, explains that every cell in the body is covered in tiny receptors, to which only specific molecules can attach.
 These molecules such as hormones and proteins (peptides) function as tiny pieces of information in the body.